Krishan2906/FB_black/README.md

 This is simple index page with login and signup sysytem

-change password in index.php according to user choice
+change password in connect.php according to user choice